August 15, 2019

 How can I learn more about news ecosystems and supporting local news?

-Contact Teresa Gorman, senior program associate for local news at Democracy Fund, at email@example.com for more information and to receive the guide upon publication.
-In the meantime, we’ll post resources, case studies and more here on localnewslab.org.
+Contact Teresa Gorman, senior program associate for local news at Democracy Fund, at firstname.lastname@example.org for more information.